 Don’t stop a tumble dryer mid-cycle.
 Especially if it’s been on a while and is very hot.
 There are two potential consequences.
-Turning it off mid-cycle could cause a malfunction, or could cause laundry inside to catch fire.
+Turning it off mid-cycle could cause a malfunction, or in extreme cases could cause laundry inside to catch fire.

 There are overheat protection TOCs inside designed to trip at dangerous temperatures.
 A higher temperature can be inadvertently reached if you stop a dryer mid-cycle.
 (Hotpoint and Indesit dryers in particular used to be plagued with this issue).
 This is because whilst a dryer is running, the fan inside blows air over the element and keeps it at desired temperatures.
 If you stop a dryer mid way through the drying cycle the fan immediately stops running.
 The heating element continues to give off latent heat and can suddenly get extra hot inside.
 This could cause a TOC to trip, or an element could warp.